Alkaline earth metal: Occurrence

-Beryllium occurs in the earth's crust at a concentration of two to six parts per million (ppm), much of which is in soils, where it has a concentration of six ppm.
+Beryllium occurs in the Earth's crust at a concentration of two to six parts per million (ppm), much of which is in soils, where it has a concentration of six ppm.
 Beryllium is one of the rarest elements in seawater, even rarer than elements such as scandium, with a concentration of 0.2 parts per trillion.
 However, in freshwater, beryllium is somewhat more common, with a concentration of 0.1 parts per billion.

-Magnesium and calcium are very common in the earth's crust, being respectively the fifth- eighth-most-abundant elements.
+Magnesium and calcium are very common in the Earth's crust, being respectively the fifth and eighth most abundant elements.
 None of the alkaline earth metals are found in their elemental state.
 Common magnesium-containing minerals are carnallite, magnesite, and dolomite.
 Common calcium-containing minerals are chalk, limestone, gypsum, and anhydrite.

-Strontium is the fifteenth-most-abundant element in the Earth's crust.
+Strontium is the 15th most abundant element in the Earth's crust.
 The principal minerals are celestite and strontianite.
 Barium is slightly less common, much of it in the mineral barite.

 Radium, being a decay product of uranium, is found in all uranium-bearing ores.
 Due to its relatively short half-life, radium from the Earth's early history has decayed, and present-day samples have all come from the much slower decay of uranium.

 Production

+Production of the six alkaline earth metals can occur in many ways.

+Beryllium

 Most beryllium is extracted from beryllium hydroxide.
-One production method is sintering, done by mixing beryl, sodium fluorosilicate, and soda at high temperatures to form sodium fluoroberyllate, aluminium oxide, and silicon dioxide.
+One production method is sintering, done by mixing beryl, sodium fluorosilicate, and soda at high temperatures to form sodium fluoroberyllate, aluminum oxide, and silicon dioxide.
 A solution of sodium fluoroberyllate and sodium hydroxide in water is then used to form beryllium hydroxide by precipitation.
 Alternatively, in the melt method, powdered beryl is heated to high temperature, cooled with water, then heated again slightly in sulfuric acid, eventually yielding beryllium hydroxide.
 The beryllium hydroxide from either method then produces beryllium fluoride and beryllium chloride through a somewhat long process.
 Electrolysis or heating of these compounds can then produce beryllium.

+Strontium

 In general, strontium carbonate is extracted from the mineral celestite through two methods: by leaching the celestite with sodium carbonate, or in a more complicated way involving coal.

+Barium

 To produce barium, barite (impure barium sulfate) is converted to barium sulfide by carbothermic reduction (such as with coke).
 The sulfide is water-soluble and easily reacted to form pure barium sulfate, used for commercial pigments, or other compounds, such as barium nitrate.
-These in turn are calcined into barium oxide, which eventually yields pure barium after reduction with aluminium.
+These in turn are calcined into barium oxide, which eventually yields pure barium after reduction with aluminum.
 The most important supplier of barium is China, which produces more than 50% of world supply.

+Magnesium

+Magnesium is usually produced from magnesite ore, as well as dolomite.
+When dolomite is crushed, roasted and mixed with seawater in large tanks, magnesium hydroxide settles to the bottom.
+Heating, mixing in coke, and reacting with chlorine, then produces molten magnesium chloride.
+This can be electrolyzed, releasing magnesium, which floats to the surface.